Toukie/KOS/GAPAPOV/README.txt

 	- bootup_toukie (file inside of the boot folder)

-And download the newest version from: https://github.com/Toukie/KOS/releases Drag the /Script/ file from the zip file into the KSPfolder/Ships/ folder of your KSP install. reboot the processor by typing:
+And download the newest version from: https://github.com/Toukie/KOS/releases Drag the /Script/ file from the zip file into the KSP folder Ships of your KSP install. reboot the processor by typing:

 reboot.